Joe Vogel (politician): Early life and education

-Vogel was born in Montevideo, Uruguay on January 4, 1997, into a Uruguayan Jewish family.
+Vogel was born in Montevideo, Uruguay on January 4, 1997, into the Uruguayan Jewish family of David Vogel and Gabriela Roitman.
 His ancestors immigrated there before the Holocaust.
 His father, David Vogel, worked as an advisor to the Uruguayan government.
 He immigrated to the United States with his family when he was three years old due to his father's job as a diplomat for the International Monetary Fund.
 His family settled in Rockville, Maryland, upon immigrating to the United States.
 He became a U.S. citizen in November 2016.

 Vogel attended Charles E. Smith Jewish Day School.
-He was also active in BBYO during this time, a Jewish youth group, which he has said is what motivated him to pursue a career in politics.
+He was also active in Lantos AZA, a chapter in the Jewish youth group, BBYO.
+Vogel has said this is what motivated him to pursue a career in politics.
 He later attended George Washington University, where he earned a bachelor's degree in political science in 2018.
 Following this, he went on to Harvard University where he earned a master's in public policy at the Harvard Kennedy School in 2022.

 While a student at George Washington University, Vogel served as an at-large member of the Student Association Senate, but was impeached for violating its attendance policy by missing four meetings in January 2018 due to his involvement with Ralph Northam's 2017 gubernatorial campaign in Virginia.

 Career

 Early career

 Vogel developed an interest in politics while in school, where he had been active in student government.
 He volunteered on Barack Obama's 2012 presidential campaign and later worked on Cheryl Kagan's 2014 State Senate campaign.
+After graduating from Charles E. Smith Jewish Day School, Vogel embarked on a trip to Israel, and worked as a contributing author for The Times of Israel.

 Vogel was a college intern for then-House Minority Leader Nancy Pelosi and then-Senate Minority Leader Chuck Schumer.

 Vogel took a year off of college at George Washington University to work on the national advance team of Hillary Clinton's 2016 presidential campaign.
 He later got involved in the March for Our Lives movement and in protests against the Supreme Court nomination of Brett Kavanaugh, and worked as an advance lead for Ralph Northam's 2017 gubernatorial campaign and as advance director for Cory Booker's 2020 presidential campaign.
 After Booker suspended his campaign, he worked the presidential campaigns of Michael Bloomberg and Joe Biden.

 Vogel served on the Maryland Youth Advisory Council from 2015 to 2016.
 He also worked as a policy fellow at Interfaith Works in Montgomery County and founded Learn It Together, a nonprofit organization to help students of essential workers as they transitioned to remote learning during the COVID-19 pandemic.